apnadkarni/blt/man/bgexec.rst

     would use the "unicode" encoding.
 The default is that no tranlation is performed.

+  **-detach** *boolean*

+    Indicates that the detached program should not be killed when the calling TCL interpreter exits.
+By default all detached programs are killed when the TCL interpreter ends.

+  **-echo** *boolean*

+    Indicates that the program's stderr channel should be echoed to the terminal's stderr.

   **-error** *varName*

     Specifies that a global variable *varName* is to be set with the contents of stderr after the program has completed.

+  **-ignoreexitcode** *boolean*

   **-keepnewline** *boolean*